Crampton-Lab/MoonShine/README.md

 ## Updated Feb 1, 2024
 <img src="/others/moonshine_logo.png" width=50% height=50%>

 MoonShine is a suite of software tools and electronic hardware for predicting moonlight ground illuminance and for re-creating moonlight cycles in a laboratory environment using LED arrays.
 MoonShine is designed for field and experimental ecologists, chronobiologists, visual biologists, and physiologists.
-MoonShine also predicts and re-create sunlight, making it a one-stop solution for creating natural diel light cycles or manipulating light cycles in a range of animal husbandry and experimental scenarios.
+MoonShine also predicts and re-creates sunlight, making it a one-stop solution for creating full natural diel light cycles or for manipulating light cycles in a range of animal husbandry and experimental scenarios.

 Instruction manual: https://lokpoon.github.io/MoonShine_manual/overview.html